Portland is way too expensive. I will fight to lower costs and make life easier.

 Create a Renters’ Bill of Rights

 Renters need relief immediately.
 I will fight to ban rent hikes when Code Violations Exist, require 6 months notice for rent increases, protect children and educators from evictions during the school year, prevent evictions during extreme weather events, establish a right to counsel in Eviction Court and demand that local rent control be allowed throughout Oregon.
+Read the full Renters’ Bill of Rights below.

 Working Portlanders deserve more.
 A job is how people support their families and build stability in their lives.
 When workers can be fired without explanation, that stability disappears overnight.
-Just cause protections recognize that employment is not disposable.
+Just Cause protections recognize that employment is not disposable.
 I will fight for workplace protections so Portlanders can lead secure, sustainable, and happy lives.

 Portlanders deserve a say in how their tax funds are spent.
 Participatory Budgeting empowers historically marginalized Portlanders to decide what projects get funded.
+When more Portlanders are invited to participate in the Democratic Process, we come up with better ideas that benefit all of us.

 I am a husband, a parent, and a Project Manager at Portland State University.
 I believe city government should prepare Portland for 2050 by investing in a strong social safety net while being a responsible steward of taxpayer dollars.